Cons

 It is loosely related to the object-oriented notion of a constructor, which creates a new object given arguments, and more closely related to the constructor function of an algebraic data type system.

 The word "cons" and expressions like "to cons onto" are also part of a more general functional programming jargon.
 Sometimes operators that have a similar purpose, especially in the context of list processing, are pronounced "cons".
-(A good example is the :: operator in ML, Scala, F#, Lean and Elm or the : operator in Haskell, which adds an element to the beginning of a list.)
+(A good example is the :: operator in ML, Scala, F#, Lean, Rocq, and Elm or the : operator in Haskell, which adds an element to the beginning of a list.)

 Use

 Although cons cells can be used to hold ordered pairs of data, they are more commonly used to construct more complex compound data structures, notably lists and binary trees.